NFXF Research Projects

 NFXF-Led Patient-Focused Drug Development Meeting

-You’re invited!
-The NFXF-led patient-focused drug development meeting is to be held March 3, 2021.
-The purpose of this meeting is to hear from YOU to help guide future drug development in Fragile X syndrome.
-We’re asking patients, family members, caregivers, and patient advocates to share their experiences at this meeting, and all other attendees will be listening.
-There will be a final report that summarizes the meeting, helping researchers design more patient-centric and effective treatment recommendations.
-Please join us for this amazing opportunity!
+The NFXF-led patient-focused drug development meeting was held March 3, 2021.
+The purpose of this meeting was for FDA and other researchers to hear from YOU to help guide future drug development in Fragile X syndrome.
+We asked patients, family members, caregivers, and patient advocates to share their experiences at this meeting while all other attendees were in listening mode.
+What you shared can inform FDA’s decisions and oversight both during drug development and during FDA’s review of a marketing application.
+There will be a final report that summarizes the meeting, helping researchers design more patient-centric and effective treatments.

 International Fragile X Premutation Registry